-Unlike the conventional leave-one-out operation for jackknifing, we leave all the observations that have a specific $i$ or $j$ out at a time.
+for $l=1,\ldots,n$, where $S_{l}(\theta)=\hat{\theta}^{(l)}-\theta$ and $\hat{\theta}^{(l)}$ is the leave one column or row out counterpart of $\hat{\theta}$ defined as { } Unlike the conventional leave-one-out operation for jackknifing, we leave all the observations that have a specific $i$ or $j$ out at a time.
 Thus the number of leave-out pseudo values is $n=N+M$ instead of $NM$, which indicates computational attractiveness of our MEL method.

 By considering the leave-out pseudo value $V_{l}(\theta)$ as an estimating function for $\theta$, the MEL function for $\theta$ is constructed as